App version: 0.1.0

 What Does Net Price Mean for College Costs?

-So, what is net price for college?
+So, what is the net price for college?
 Net price represents the amount you’ll actually pay for college.
 It’s the college’s published sticker cost minus any grants or scholarships you receive.
 Let’s say the college’s tuition and fees for one year add up to $35,000.
 If you receive $10,000 in grants and scholarships, your net price will be $25,000.
 Students who are eligible for need- or merit-based grants and scholarships may have a significantly lower net price than the school’s initial sticker price suggests.
 Even if a college looks too expensive at first glance, your final costs could be within reach after you factor in gift aid.
 Note that net price doesn’t include work-study, student loans, or other money you’ll have to work for or pay back.
 While those options may be listed in your financial aid award letter, they don’t factor into your college’s net price.

 How Do You Calculate Net Price?

 You can use the College Board’s net price calculator to estimate costs at participating schools.
-Colleges also share net prices calculators online, generally through College Board or on the financial aid section of their website.
+Colleges also share net price calculators online, generally through the College Board or on the financial aid section of their website.
 You can head right to your school’s website or use the U.S. Department of Education’s search tool to track it down.
 It may take 20 minutes or so to use a net price calculator, since it asks for several pieces of information to estimate your college costs.
 You can speed up the process if you gather your documents before you start.
 Different calculators will have different requirements, but you may need your parents’ tax returns, W-2s, or bank statements on hand.
 To use a net price calculator, you’ll enter personal information, such as your:

 • Name